 *Note: at this time, WP Thyroid is still not available.
 If that changes, I will send out an email to my mailing list to let them know.
 Right now the best NDT options available include Armour Thyroid, NP Thyroid, and Adthyza.

-Is your thyroid making it impossible to lose weight?
+Is your thyroid making it impossible for you to lose weight?

 Sit tight and let’s dive in:

 What is WP Thyroid?